BontaVlad/BontaVlad.github.io/_posts/2015-06-11-my-life-in-the-terminal.md

 Quick and dirty way to check out some images without leaving the comfort of the terminal.

-This is what README will tell you, I mostly use it for git add, quickly rm a file or simply quick open it for editing.
-I see a lot of potential here but I always fall back to old habits(shame shame).

 ####[Tree][tree-link]
 Tree is a recursive directory listing program that produces a depth indented listing of files.
 I mostly use it to see a new project file structure or maybe I